mm0900/turingmachine/README.md

 # turingmachine
-Implementation of Turing Machines in jFlap Software
+Implementation of Turing Machines in Jflap Software